rsdoiel/antenna/planet.md

 ---

-## 31 killed by Israeli fire near Gaza aid site, say medics
+## Health officials say over 30 killed near Gaza aid site

 date: 2025-05-31, from: RTÉ News

-An Israeli attack near an aid distribution point run by a private US-based group has killed at least 31 people in Gaza, local health authorities have said, as Hamas and Israel exchanged blame over a faltering effort to secure a ceasefire.
+More than 30 Palestinians have been killed and dozens more injured in southern Gaza near a humanitarian aid distribution site run by a US company, according to local health officials.

 <br>